dsomleff/docker-camp/README.md

 ## Volumes
 *Allow to store data in containers*.
+Volumes are folders on your local machine, which are made available into containers.
+It works in both direction: local -> container and container -> local.
+If container will be removed, volume (data inside volume) survives.

 ## Commands
 - `--help` - add this to any command to figure out available options.